vgeorge/cypress-websocket-server/README.md

 ## Workflow file format

-The fixture file JSON should contains an array of objects with properties:
+The fixture `.json` file should contain an array of objects with properties:

 - `type`:
   - `server`: a message that should be sent by the server
   - `client`: a message the server expects from the client
   - `reconnect`: an expected client reconnection
-- `payload` (optional): message data, can be any object type
+- `payload` (optional): message data, can be of any object type

 ## Example workflow